-Approximately 15,000 sqm of new employment generating floorspace (both aviation and non-aviation related), including a mix of B1 (business), B2 (general industry) and B8 (storage) /hangar uses, will be provided on the north-eastern side of the Airport.
+A minimum of 15,000 sqm of new employment generating floorspace (both aviation and non-aviation related), including a mix of B1 (business), B2 (general industry) and B8 (storage)/\hangar uses, will be provided on the north-eastern side of the Airport (as shown on the Policies Map).
+Any deviation from the boundary shown on the Policies Map must be based on a clear and convincing landscape and viability justification through the planning application process.

-New development at the Airport must be designed to minimise its impact on the landscape as well as on the open nature of the

-Shoreham-Lancing Local Green Gap.
+New development at the Airport must be designed to minimise its impact on the landscape as well as on the open nature of the Shoreham-Lancing Local Green Gap.
 Key views must be retained, and any impacts on the historic character of the Airport and the historic assets within it must be minimised.
 A Development Brief will be required to address these issues.

-Significant improvements will be required on the A27 Sussex Pad junction to accommodate new development New development at the Airport will result in a need for improved access from the A27.
+New development at the Airport will result in a need for improved access from the A27.
 Access across the A27 to the South Downs National Park for pedestrians, cyclists and equestrians must be retained, and where possible, enhanced.
 New development will also be required to contribute to the provision or funding of mitigation for offsite traffic impacts on the strategic road network and local roads through a package of measures including improvements to the A27/A2025 Grinstead Lane junction.

-A package of site-specific travel behaviour initiatives to maximise opportunities to encourage sustainable modes of transport will be required.
+A package of site- specific travel behaviour initiatives to maximise opportunities to encourage sustainable modes of transport will be required.
 (This should include travel behaviour initiatives such as workplace travel plans).
 These initiatives will include improvements to adjacent footpaths, cycle ways and bus transport, linking the Airport to the A259 coast road and Shoreham town centre.
 A travel plan will need to accompany any future planning application at the site, detailing sustainable transport measures to reduce the impact of development on the highway network.